binduak/openmrs-ocl-client/README.md

 ### Gotchas
 Things we've pulled our hair out for so you don't have to
-- Have an env-config file before running the e2e tests
+- Have an env-config file before running the e2e tests.

 ## Support
 - Talk to us at [OpenMRS Talk](https://talk.openmrs.org/t/ocl-for-openmrs-squad/25831)